mlcommons/algorithmic-efficiency/RULES.md

 ### Workloads

 For the purposes of the Training Algorithm Track, we consider the combination of a `dataset`, `model`, and `loss_fn` a workload.
 E.g., ResNet50 on ImageNet using cross-entropy loss would constitute a workload.
 The evaluation metric, in this example the misclassification error, is directly implied by the dataset/task.
 In addition to the [public workload](#public-workloads) set, submissions must also perform well on a set of [held-out workloads](#held-out-workloads).
-These held-out workloads will be specified after the submission deadline, but their generating process is publicly available with the call for submission.
+These held-out workloads will be specified after the submission deadline, but their generating process is publicly available with the call for submission (see "[Held-out workloads](#held-out-workloads)" section).

 The submissions will be [scored](#scoring) according to their performance on all workloads, including the public as well as the held-out workloads.